BandiMeszaros/Edge_Seq/README.md

 ## About the project

-The project was my masters degree thesis work.
+The project was made for my masters degree thesis work.